In which the rule outlives the reason.

 2026-02-21-v11

 Over time the prompt begins to resemble sediment more than design.
-Buried inside it are fragments of conversations the organization has already forgotten: a renewal misread as churn, a transcript mentioning a competitor that turned out to be harmless, a product adoption metric missing from a regional account that once triggered a cascade of false alarms.
+Buried inside it are fragments of conversations the organization has already forgotten: an account misread as at-risk, a transcript mentioning a competitor that turned out to be harmless, a product adoption metric missing from a regional account that once triggered a cascade of false alarms.
 Each line compresses the outcome of a discussion that once occupied a room full of people.

 Rules behave differently from principles in that respect.

-Principles carry their lineage with them.
+Principles carry a type of lineage with them.
 Someone can usually reconstruct the argument that produced them.
 Principles have parents.

-Rules accumulate through encounter.
-An unexpected case appears, the system reacts poorly, and a constraint enters the prompt to prevent the mistake from repeating itself.
-The only evidence that the lesson ever mattered is the lingering discomfort people feel when they consider deleting it.
+In contrast, rules accumulate through unexpected encounters.
+An edge case appears, the system reacts poorly, and a constraint enters the prompt to prevent the mistake from repeating itself.
+The only evidence that the lesson ever mattered is a lingering discomfort when I consider deleting that rule.

 Scar tissue might be closer to the right term than memory.
 Each rule marks a place where the organization's assumptions turned out to be incomplete.
 Scar tissue protects the system from reopening the same wound twice.
 It also conceals the original injury.

 And the scar tissue isn't confined to the prompt.
-The cache windows, the rotation cursor, the persona instruction: each of these is a rule embedded in architecture rather than language, harder to find and harder to question because it doesn't look like a rule at all.
-It looks like engineering.
+The rotation cursor, the persona instruction, the cooldown windows: each of these is a rule embedded in architecture rather than language, harder to find and harder to question because it presents as engineering, not a rule.

 By the time the prompt reaches version eleven, most of the scenes that produced its instructions have already disappeared.
 The model still behaves correctly because the rules execute every time the system runs, but the reasoning that gave those rules their meaning has begun to dissolve.
 What remains is a system that remembers certain operational lessons more faithfully than the organization itself does, applying them hundreds of times a week without hesitation or explanation.

-What stops me is the discomfort of not knowing.
+What stops me from deleting them, finally, is the discomfort of not knowing.
 The rule might be protecting the system from something the organization has forgotten how to name.

 Or it might be a ghost.